 In Review: How to Align Your Project To Business Strategy

-Jennifer started the tutorial noting why it’s important to align your project to core strategic goals of the operation you are working to support.
+Jennifer started the tutorial by noting why it’s important to align your project to the core strategic goals of the operation you are working to support.

 It’s important to understand the different types of organizational structures, and which type of structure you’re operating within.
 Let’s look at the difference between the two:

 Strategic goals > Corporate initiatives > Organizational functions > Tactical operations

 Projects are not always aligned in a traditional enterprise.
 In order to create alignment, you need to:

 - Review all current and future projects;